jamf/NetSUS/docs/settings.md

 ## Current Time
 The Date/Time settings allow you to set the date/time on the NetSUSLP.\
-Note: If using a network time server, the date may immediately change to the value provided by the server.
+**Note**: If using a network time server, the date may immediately change to the value provided by the server.

 1. Log in to the NetSUSLP web application.